wireless-intelligence-lab/DeepVerse6G-matlab/docs/pages/dataset/commands.rst

 Position
 ========

-The trajectory data is activated with :attr:dv.position.
+The trajectory data is activated with :attr:`dv.position`.
 If this parameter is ``0``, the trajectory fields will not be available.

 .. note::